 Hire me as your book editor so you have a strong project to market.

-What will an agent do for you?
+What does a literary agent do for you?
 What might an agent do for you if they have certain specialties?
 What is unreasonable to expect of an agent?
 First, I’d like to discuss what an agent won’t do.

 It’s nice to want an agent you can get along with.
 Someone who answers your anxiety-riddled midnight emails.
 Finally, a publishing insider on your side!
 But is this reasonable to expect?
+Is this how a literary agent works?
 I see a lot of writers wishing for a BFF relationship with their representative.
 And I understand this impulse.
 But you have to remember that your agent is your business representative.
 They are not really around to answer all of your anxiety-riddled midnight emails.
 In fact, if you make the mistake of treating an agent as a best writing friend, you may drop on their priority list.
 I’ve seen many agent/client relationships go south because the writer didn’t understand professional boundaries.

 The best agent for you may not be the funniest agent on Twitter.
 Or the one with the best blog.
 At the end of the day, you want an agent who is going to sell your work and get you favorable terms for your primary contract and any subrights that get sold.
 Yes, this is a little less “love connection” than a lot of people are dreaming of.
 That’s okay.